2023 Best Journalism Schools in the New England Region

 Top 10 Best Journalism Schools

 Our 2023 rankings named Fairfield University the best school in the New England Region for journalism students.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Fairfield U is a moderately-sized private not-for-profit school located in the large suburb of Fairfield.

 After completing their degree, journalism graduates from Emerson carry an average student debtload of $25,000.
 This translates to an average monthly loan payment of $888, based on a 10-year repayment plan.